 You are allowed up to three hours to take the test, but you should need less than 2 hours, in our estimation.

-To schedule taking the HUDM4122 equivalency test, or for further information, please contact Chanel Harry at chanel.harry@tc.columbia.edu (212 678-4150), or Shelinna Balbuena at balbuena@tc.columbia.edu (212 678-4190).
+To schedule taking the HUDM4122 equivalency test, or for further information, please contact Amina Abdelaziz at aa3915@tc.columbia.edu (212 678-4150).